Clerkships

 • Surgery

 The Surgery Clerkship provides students with experience in the recognition and management of surgical diseases and in basic surgical techniques.
-During this clerkship, students will develop understanding of the anatomic and physiologic basis of surgical diseases and disorders.
+During this clerkship, students will develop an understanding of the anatomic and physiologic basis of surgical diseases and disorders.
 Students will then learn to perform assessments, develop differential diagnoses, and formulate and implement treatment plans for these conditions.
-Students will learn through participating in pre-operative care, operative procedures, outpatient surgery clinics and didactic experiences.
+Students will learn through participating in pre-operative care, operative procedures, outpatient surgery clinics, and didactic experiences.
 Students will also learn how to evaluate and manage expected and complicated post-operative recovery of surgical inpatients and outpatients.
-Upon completion of the Surgery Clerkship, students will also understand and portray norms of professional behavior by working effectively with patients and families as a member of the health care team.
+Upon completion of the Surgery Clerkship, students will understand and portray norms of professional behavior by working effectively with patients and families as a member of their healthcare team.

 Clerkship Coordinator: Jennifer Riccardi